Our human brain is the biggest supercomputer in the known world.

-The adolescent brain from age 13-14 to mid twenties, develop new neurochemical pathways and more structural changes in the frontal cortex of the brain that results in better decision making, intelligence, executive functioning skills and cognitive abilities.
-Myelination that is formation of protective coverings of the brain structures happen at this time.
-The hippocampus is responsible for memory formation and processing information, the amygdala is involved in memory, emotional responses and decision making.
-The nucleus acumbens portion is responsible for motivation, pleasure and rewards processing.
+The adolescent brain from age 13-14 to mid-twenties, develop new neurochemical pathways and more structural changes in the frontal cortex of the brain that results in better decision making, intelligence, executive functioning skills, and cognitive abilities.
+Myelination that is the formation of protective coverings of the brain structures happens at this time.
+The hippocampus is responsible for memory formation and processing information, the amygdala is involved in memory, emotional responses, and decision making.
+The nucleus acumens portion is responsible for motivation, pleasure, and rewards processing.
 All these areas of the brain have receptors for cannabis and its products.

 When this age group then gets into use and heavy use of marijuana and the cannabinoid group of drugs, these anatomical and consequently functional changes of the brain get grossly affected in the long run.

-There is an exponential increase in use of this substance in the age group of 13- 28 across the world..
-The strains of marijuana available today have a higher concentration of THC in them – about 30% compared to the 5% that was earlier.
-This is the consequence of legalization of the drug in most states in the United states of America and across the world.
-Legalisation leads to optimizing monetization and the way to do that is by promoting strains with higher THC concentration and in different forms like gummy bears, mints, cookies with marijuana making it more addictive and more attractive for consumption.
+There is an exponential increase in the use of this substance in the age group of 13- 28 across the world… The strains of marijuana available today have a higher concentration of THC in them – about 30% compared to the 5% that was earlier.
+This is the consequence of the legalization of the drug in most states in the United States of America and across the world.
+Legalization leads to optimizing monetization and the way to do that is by promoting strains with higher THC concentration and in different forms like gummy bears, mints, cookies with marijuana making it more addictive and more attractive for consumption.

 The solution is long term residential treatment in an environment that is accepting, non-threatening, engaging, where meditation helps in healing of the brain and body and sheer staying away from the substance can begin reparation of the brain and its functions.
 Certain changes can be permanent and one has to work around them.

 Related Blog: What is Marijuana and It’s Effects